PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 the third-party [PyCrypto](https://www.dlitz.net/software/pycrypto/)
 package.

-Base classes acting as a wireframe for SMI objects ([RFC2587](http://www.ietf.org/rfc/rfc2578.txt)) are defined in *pysnmp.smi.*...
-They carry out both of MIB purposes: for SNMP Manager apps, it's a hierarchical database of MIB variables served by remote SNMP Agent.
-Agents can use PySNMP SMI objects for interfacing with backend host or system being managed.
+Base classes representing SMI types ([RFC2587](http://www.ietf.org/rfc/rfc2578.txt)) are defined in *pysnmp.smi.*...
+They administer both of MIB purposes: for SNMP Manager apps, it's a hierarchical database of MIB variables served by remote SNMP Agent.
+Agents can use PySNMP SMI objects for interfacing with backend host or application being managed.

 PySNMP is designed to run in asynchronous I/O environment.
 Its I/O subsystem is built around a set of abstract classes (*pysnmp.carrier...*)